TUMAYKURTCA/miui-cloud-decryptor/README.md

-#Changelog / Improvements
+# Changelog / Improvements

-This repository is based on the original MIUI Cloud Decryptor.
+This repository is based on the original **MIUI Cloud Decryptor**.
 The following improvements and modifications have been added in this version:

-#Code Improvements
+## Code Improvements

-Dedicated output directory (decrypted/)
+- **Dedicated output directory (`decrypted/`)**
-All decrypted files are now stored in a separate folder named decrypted/, keeping input and output files organized and avoiding accidental overwriting.
+  All decrypted files are now stored in a separate folder named `decrypted/`, keeping input and output files organized and avoiding accidental overwriting.

-Unique output filenames
+- **Unique output filenames**
-Implemented _unique_outpath() function to automatically append numeric suffixes (_1, _2, etc.) if a file with the same name already exists.
+  Implemented `_unique_outpath()` function to automatically append numeric suffixes (`_1`, `_2`, etc.) if a file with the same name already exists.
 This ensures no output is lost due to overwriting.

-Type hints for better readability
+- **Type hints for better readability**
-Functions now use Union[str, os.PathLike] type hints, improving clarity and editor/IDE support.
+  Functions now use `Union[str, os.PathLike]` type hints, improving clarity and editor/IDE support.

-Cleaner output handling
+- **Cleaner output handling**
   Instead of writing decrypted files into the original folder, the script now ensures outputs are placed into a dedicated directory, improving workflow for batch processing.

 # Xiaomi gallery hidden files decryptor (.lsa/.lsav)
 ## How does it work?